 In the fight to get their economies back on track, cities have also carved out special assistance for lower-wage employees and small local businesses in poorer neighbourhoods.
 The former are more likely to lose their jobs, partly due to their limited ability to telework, while keeping the latter operational is key to preventing the areas from deteriorating further.
 In April 2020, Oklahoma City in the United States approved a USD $400,000 plan to give grants of up to USD $10,000 each to microbusinesses that are owned by low-to-moderate-income residents, or located in districts where the majority of residents are in those income brackets.
 The money can be used for payroll, rent, equipment, inventory and other expenses.

 Looking ahead, New York City has negotiated agreements to prioritise the hiring of workers from poorer neighbourhoods for the renovation of its buildings and construction of selected new ones in the wake of the COVID-19 crisis.
 It will also propose laws to require contractors and firms working with the city to employ low-income residents and those from high-poverty communities.
 The American city estimates that this ‘Community Hiring Economic Justice Plan’ will produce 1,300 construction jobs for low-income communities for every USD $1 billion in construction projects, and lead to USD $1 billion in wages and benefits for them in its first full year of implementation.
-New York City Mayor Bill de Blasio said: “We’ll use the city’s purchasing power to address hiring disparities and expand opportunities.”
+Then-New York City Mayor Bill de Blasio said: “We’ll use the city’s purchasing power to address hiring disparities and expand opportunities.”

 By setting out an ambitious GBP 159 million (approximately USD $205 million) project to retrofit about 4,000 homes and build about 250 new ones in deprived neighbourhoods over the next five years, Liverpool in Britain is thinking long-term too.
 The initiative, which is part of the city’s COVID-19 recovery plan, includes upgrading the existing homes’ insulation and replacing their heating systems with more energy-efficient ones.
 When implemented, it will generate 4,360 construction jobs, lower the households’ utility bills, reduce sickness among them and cut the city’s carbon emissions.
 The government said: “The city’s most vulnerable people, the unemployed and those with health problems, live in the communities with the worst housing.
 This will provide good quality housing to the people who most need it.”